ruihangdu/Decompose-CNN/README.md

 ## Pre-decomposed and fine-tuned model

-A pre-decomposed ResNet50 is included in the model directory as resnet50_tucker.pth.
+A pre-decomposed ResNet50 is included in the models directory as resnet50_tucker.pth.

-The fine-tuned parameters for the model is the resnet50_tucker_state.pth in the model directory.
+The fine-tuned parameters for the model is the resnet50_tucker_state.pth in the models directory.

 ## Results
 ### ResNet50